greebt01/javascript-modern-js-for-react-devs/oop-reference.md

 and all the object are formatted exactly the same.
 This is easier to say than it is to do!

 # OOP Definitions for JavaScript
-OOP with JavaScript is not very mature.
+OOP with JavaScript is not very mature, but its getting better.
 Languages such as Java, C# and C++ implement object oriented concepts more throughly than than JavaScript.

 - Classes: A cookie cutter template that is used to create more instances of itself
 - Constructor: A special method that is used to initialize and setup a class for use when the class is instaniated